Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

-To validate the robustness of these findings, we performed parameter scans of spot sizes under varying target densities and laser intensities, as shown in Fig. 3.
-The results universally show enhanced proton energies with reduced spot sizes.
-Furthermore, we propose a theoretical model where the accelerating field comprises contributions from two distinct electron groups: electrons accelerated by the ponderomotive force at the laser front and electrons accelerated by DLA mechanism in the channel.
-The field contributed by ponderomotive-force accelerated electrons balances the ponderomotive force
+To validate the robustness of these findings, we conducted parameter scans of spot sizes with varying target densities and laser intensities, as shown by scatters in Fig.~3.
+The results universally demonstrate enhanced proton energies with reduced spot sizes at a spot size smaller than 2 $\mu$m.
+From Fig. 3(a), this mechanism is confirmed by different laser intensities.
+From Fig. 3(b), it is obvious that this scheme is robust to a wide range of plasma densities, from near-classical-critic-density target to near-relativistic-critic-density target.
+Moreover, we also conduct a group of simulations with a solid target of 200$n_c$ and 750 nm, as represented by the purple “+”.
+Even for solid target, proton energies are also enhanced with reduced spot sizes at a small spot size.
+However, for $a_0$ > 60, the energy enhancement at a small focal spot turns to be insignificant.
+This is due to the spot size threshold for small-focus-induced energy enhancement is smaller for higher $a_0$ (higher $\gamma$).
+A much smaller spot size is required for energy enhancement, but this is restricted by diffraction limit of the laser.
+Furthermore, we propose a simple theoretical model to describe this phenomenon.
+The accelerating field is contributed by two distinct electron groups: electrons accelerated by the ponderomotive force at the laser front and electrons accelerated by the DLA mechanism in the channel.
+The field contributed by the ponderomotive-force accelerated electrons is in direct proportion to the ponderomotive force

-where $\gamma=a_0(n_c/n_e)^{0.1}$ and $k_1=10$ can be obtained from simulations.
-The field contributed by electrons accelerated by DLA mechanism can be solved from the Gauss's law: